Intersection of Coleman Road & Redmond Avenue, SAN JOSÉ, CA

 sponsored by Phantom Galleries

 A little while ago I got on an artist list for potential ArtBox paintings which recently resulted in a commission.
-The ArtBox Project is an effort to bring more art into neighborhoods by sprucing up overlooked-but-ubiquitous utility boxes.
+The ArtBox Project is an effort to bring more art into neighborhoods by sprucing up overlooked-but-ubiquitous utility boxes with murals.
 They’re usually at intersections like this one out on the west side of San José.

 Anyone can sponsor an ArtBox!
 Sponsors can provide subject preferences if they like, and in this case the request was to incorporate flowers into the design (preferably purple).
 I thought of irises immediately.
 When I took a look at the location with the trees in the background, I figured that a watery backdrop would be a good match.
 To make it a little more stylistic, I referenced the work of Louis Comfort Tiffany to mimic a stained-glass effect.